open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 A non-probability sampler is a Sampler that makes its decisions not based on chance, but instead uses arbitrary logic and internal state.
-The adjusted count of spans sampled by a non-probabiliy is unknown.
+The adjusted count of spans sampled by a non-probability sampler is unknown.

 #### Always-on consistent probability sampler